buildafrica/hospitalsghana/CONTRIBUTING.md

 ## *STEP FOUR*

 - add the remote upstream to connect to the main repo `git remote add upstream https://github.com/wecodeafrica/hospitalsghana.git`
-- or for ssh `git remote add upstream git clone git@github.com:wecodeafrica/hospitalsghana.git`
+- or for ssh `git remote add upstream git@github.com:wecodeafrica/hospitalsghana.git`
 - now you have two remotes on your local computer : origin and upstream

 ## *STEP FIVE*